ihh300/ihh300.github.io/_posts/2018-10-20-Ensemble-Approach-To-Improve-Model-Performance.md

 classification and regression tree (CART) approach was developed by Breiman et al. (1984).
 Decision tree builds classification or regression models in the form of a tree structure.
 Here, we predict a categorical variable so we build a classification tree.
 The recursive partitioning algorithm creates a set of rules, splitting the data set into smaller and smaller subsets to incrementally develop the final result: a classification tree with decision nodes and leaf nodes.

 #### DT implementation
-In R, CART (Classification & Regression Trees) is done with [r, Rpart][1] .When it comes to pre-processing, tree-based methods performs usually well on unprocessed data (without normalizing, centering, scaling features).
+In R, CART (Classification & Regression Trees) is done with [R, Rpart][1] .When it comes to pre-processing, tree-based methods performs usually well on unprocessed data (without normalizing, centering, scaling features).

 #### DT visualization
 The decision rules generated by the CART (Classification & Regression Trees) predictive model is visualized as a binary tree.
 The leaves are the classification we assign to the target Class.